ddj116/trick/share/trick/virgo/README.md

                 #   with text facing in the +Z direction
     provide_aliases: # Optional list of data source alias key names.
 Additional
                      #   data source aliases to provide to this actor's node's
                      #   self.data_source member.
+This is an advanced feature
-Primarily to support extending
+                     #   primarily to support extending VirgoSceneNode capability
-                     #   VirgoSceneNode capability.

 frames:     # The dictionary which holds all frames in the scene.
 A frame is
+            #   an actor with no mesh geometry - typically an oriented x-y-z
+            #   reference frame located somewhere in the scene.
+  my_frame: # User-chosen name for frame which acts as the key for this
+            #   individual frames's sub-dict.
+All fields supported by actors:
-            #   an actor with no mesh, so refer to all fields described in the
+            #   are also supported by frames, so refer to the versbose sub-dict
-            #   actors: section above for what is supported in this dict
+            #   information in the actors: section above

 vectors:    # The dictionary which holds all vectors in the scene.
 A vector is
             #   an actor whose mesh is automatically set to an 3D arrow.
-The
+  my_vec:   # User-chosen name for vector which acts as the key for
-            #   fields supported by vectors are identical to that of the actors:
+            #   this individual vector's sub-dict.
+The fields supported by vectors
+            #   are identical to that of the actors: section above with a few
-            #   section above, with a few additions and limitationss noted below
+            #   additions and limitationss noted below
-            # Additions:
+            # Additions of vectors (related to style of the vector arrow):
     tip_length:   # Optional percentage of total vector length occupied by tip
     tip_radius:   # Optional radius of cone base relative to total vector length
     shaft_radius: # Optional radius of cylinder forming vector shaft relative
                   #   to total vector length
-            # Limitations:
+            # Limitations of vectors compared to actors:
     driven_by:   # The driven_by: sub-dict is the same as the actors: section
-                 #   described above, but onlly pos: is supported and rot: is
+                 #   described above, but only pos: is supported and rot: is
                  #   not used.
       time: time    # The time: key is required.
 It is linked to the time: alias
       pos: sat_pos  # The pos: key represents this vector's X,Y,Z components